IBM/nodejs-in-the-cloud/README.md

 # Node.js in the Cloud

-Welcome :wave: to the Node.js in the Cloud workshop at THINK 2020!
+Welcome :wave: to the Node.js in the Cloud workshop at OpenJS World!

-For those doing the lab self-paced the password to login is `engageibm`

 The workshop will be in three parts:
   1. [Extending a simple Express.js application to leverage cloud capabilities](#part-1-extending-an-expressjs-application-to-leverage-cloud-capabilities)